omar-nafea/FullStack/React_Basics/4_DynamicEvents&UsingAssets.md

 # Using Assets

-Assets are any file that application needed like image, audio, video, text file or any other file the app count on it during running process.
+Assets are any file that application needed like image, audio, video, text file, style sheets, fonts, media files or any other file the app count on it during running process.
+A common way to do keep assets easily and readily available to your components. is to add an `assets` folder inside of a source (`src`) folder and keep all your apps assets there.
+Some assets can also be placed inside the public folder.
+For example, you'll find that some images such as `favicon` are stored there by default.
 **The general rule for asset storage is that if your app can compile without it, you can keep it in the public folder.**
-you create the assets folder in the React application.
+you create the `assets` folder in the React application.
 The pictures arrive and you place them inside the assets folder so they can be added to your components.
 To add an asset file to a component, you first need to import it.
-This can be done with an `import` statement.
 ```js
 import cat from './assets/images/cat.jpg'
 ```